 - Street Team Youth Programs

 - My Account

 *Austin "Tom" Clarke was born on this date in 1934.
 He was a Black novelist, essayist, journalist, and short-story writer.

 Austin Ardinel Chesterfield "Tom" Clarke was born in St. James, Barbados, where he received his early education in Anglican schools.
 He taught at a rural school for three years.
 In 1955 he moved to Canada and attended the University of Toronto's Trinity College for two years.
 Clarke was a reporter at the Timmins Daily Press and the Globe and Mail before joining the Canadian Broadcasting Corporation as a freelance journalist.
 He subsequently taught at several American universities, including Yale University (Hoyt fellow), Duke University, and the University of Texas (visiting professor), and helped establish Black studies programs at several universities.

 In 1973 he was designated cultural attaché at the Barbadian embassy in Washington, DC.
 He was later General Manager of the Caribbean Broadcasting Corporation in Barbados (1975–77).
 He was a writer in residence at Concordia University, Montreal, Quebec (1977), and at the University of Western Ontario (1978).
 He became a Canadian citizen in 1981.
-From 1988 to 1993 he served on the Immigration and Refugee Board of Canada.
-He was one of the first Canadian writers of African origin, that distinction of first belonging to 19th-Century author Amelia E. Johnson.
+From 1988 to 1993, he served on the Immigration and Refugee Board of Canada.
+He was one of the first Canadian writers of African origin, that distinction first belonging to 19th-Century author Amelia E. Johnson.